aussie-battler/voyagerCompass-by-Unknown_GTX/README.md

 };

-Bog thanks to Unknown_GTX for this cool script.
+Big thanks to Unknown_GTX for this cool script.